MilenPL/CUI/README.md

 required pacages: python, python3, pyqt6, qt5-tools
 use this command on archlinux/manjaro/cachyos to install them all: sudo pacman -S python python3, pyqt6 qt5-tools

-The code on inside (especially comments) are in polish, becouse I am Polish. tho whole UI should be in english.